-Whether you travel for a few weeks, or backpacking Southeast Asia for a year, this travel packing list has everything you need.
+Whether you’re heading out for a few weeks or planning to backpack Southeast Asia for months, this list has you covered — no overpacking, no stress.

 Key Steps to Take Before Your Travels